Co-Op Program

 What Is My Company Investing In?

-Your BioCAP/Co-Op Program annual membership invests in UC San Diego students’ professional growth and career development.
-Your membership supports the BioCAP (Corporate Affiliates Program) and Co-Op Program’s operations and basic program expenses, including staffing, events, communications and programs.
-The funding also supports programming for courses that are affiliated with the Co-Op Program and School of Biological Sciences career development curriculum.
+Your BioCAP/Co-Op Program annual membership invests in the career development and professional advancement of UC San Diego students.
+Your membership supports the BioCAP (Corporate Affiliates Program) and Co-Op Program’s operations and basic program expenses, including staffing, events, and communications.
+The funding also supports programming for some School of Biological Sciences career development courses.
 BioCAP and the Co-Op Program are self-sustaining programs that rely on philanthropic giving for support.
-We are deeply grateful to our BioCAP/Co-Op partners for their support and the hands-on training and professional opportunities they afford our students.
+We are deeply grateful to our BioCAP and Co-Op partners for their support and the hands-on training and professional opportunities they afford our students.

 Yes, all individuals and companies can support or join BioCAP, regardless of whether or not they hire Co-Op students.

-- Option 3: You, as an individual, can make a gift to support the BioCAP/Co-Op Program.
-Your gift invests in UC San Diego students’ professional growth and career development, and supports the BioCAP and Co-Op Program’s operations and basic program expenses, including staffing, events, communications and programs.
-Your gift also supports programming for courses that are affiliated with the Co-Op Program and School of Biological Sciences career development curriculum.
-BioCAP and the Co-Op Program are self-sustaining programs that rely on philanthropic giving for support.
+Yes!
+First, thank you for your generosity and support of our students and these career development programs.
+You can make your gift at any time here.
+Your gift invests in UC San Diego students and the Co-Op Program are self-sustaining programs that rely on philanthropic giving for support.
 We are deeply grateful to our donors for their support and the hands-on training and professional opportunities that this support affords our students.

 Neurobiology major, Computer Science/Engineering and Chemistry minors